shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

     //...
 }
 ```
 Yet this method can fail when changes are made in the shader (MRT).
+We still need to take a close look at each of these promoted features.

-That's the general strategy.
-Now let’s take a look at how the code changes for each of these features.
+So now let’s take a look at how the code changes for each of them.

 ## Multiple Render Targets - Deferred Rendering